Hufu: Yuanlingshan, lapel robes, and foreign-influences on headwear

 It also popular for people to use fabrics (such as brocade) to decorate the collars, sleeves and front and their gowns; this clothing decoration customs is known as 'partial decorations of gowns' and was influenced by the Sogdians of Central Asia who had entered China since the Northern and Southern dynasties period.
-Influenced by foreign cultures, some yuanlingshan could also be decorated with Central Asian roundels (i.e. a form of partial decoration) which would run down at the centre of the robe.
+Influenced by foreign cultures, some could also be decorated with Central Asian roundels (i.e. a form of partial decoration) which would run down at the centre of the robe.

 Huihuzhuang/Uyghur clothing

 Uyghur princesses wearing Uyghur turned down lapel robes.

-It was also fashionable for noble women to wear Huihuzhuang (回鶻装; Uyghur dress, which is sometimes referred as Huihu-style), a turned-down lapel voluminous robes with tight sleeves which were slim-fitting, after the An Lushan Rebellion (755–763 AD).
+It was also fashionable for noble women to wear (回鶻装; Uyghur dress, which is sometimes referred as Huihu-style), a turned-down lapel voluminous robes with tight sleeves which were slim-fitting, after the An Lushan Rebellion (755–763 AD).
 In 840 AD, the Uyghur empire collapsed, the Uyghur refugees fled to Xinjiang and to the Southeast of Tang frontier to seek refuge, and in 843 AD, all the Uighur living in China had to wear Chinese-style clothing.

-Fading of Hufu in Tang
+Fading of in Tang

-After the High Tang dynasty period, the influences of Hufu progressively started to fade and the clothing started to become more and more loose. and more traditional Han style clothing was restored.
+After the High Tang dynasty period, the influences of progressively started to fade and the clothing started to become more and more loose. and more traditional Han style clothing was restored.